 The Red Fuji Apple Tree has ranked among one of the favorite American apple trees, and for good reason!
 Its deliciously juicy red apples are perfect for enjoying right off the tree and fresh eating.
-They are also delicious used in baking, cooking, and our all time personal favorite apple pie!
+These delicious fruit are also used in baking, cooking, and our all time personal favorite: apple pie!

 This cultivar produces large to medium sized apples that are firm and crunchy, and feature an aesthetic red-green skin.
 The red color can vary on apples depending on your planting location.
 The creamy white flesh of this tree’s fruit will delight the senses and is of extremely high quality.

 The deciduous apple tree produces yellow green leaves that will fall to the ground in late fall or early winter.
 Once early spring hits, the tree’s leaves will flush out after the apple blooms appear.
 The leaves and fruit will be full on growing once late spring and early summer arrive.

 Fuji Apple Tree Climate

 The Fuji apple tree is exceptionally heat tolerant, making it an ideal apple cultivar for southern summers in the lower growing zones.
 The Fuji trees ripen in mid-September; fuji apple fruits are ready to pick later in the growing season.
 The apple bloom time is between mid to late spring.
 This Red Fuji apple tree variety requires 350-400 chill hours and a pollinizer.

 Growing Fuji Apple Trees in the Home Garden

 This apple tree can thrive in a wide range of soil types but prefers well-drained soil.
 Plant the tree in full sunlight.
 Be sure to water well the first year of planting to establish a strong root system.
 This plant is exceptionally pest and disease resistant but once it starts producing fruit a slow release fertilizer will help.
 Fuji trees are especially resistant to apple scab.